SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Microsoft 365 Defender Alert"

+    Microsoft 365 Defender has raised an alert.
+The alert info and evidence events are grouped with the similarity into the same SEKOIA.IO alert.

+    - **Effort:** master

+??? abstract "Microsoft 365 Defender Cloud App Security Alert"

+    Microsoft 365 Defender has raised an alert for Microsoft Cloud App Security.
+The alert info and evidence events are grouped with the similarity into the same SEKOIA.IO alert.

+    - **Effort:** master

+??? abstract "Microsoft 365 Defender For Endpoint Alert"

+    Microsoft 365 Defender has raised an alert for Microsoft Defender for Endpoint.
+The alert info and evidence events are grouped with the similarity into the same SEKOIA.IO alert.

+    - **Effort:** master

+??? abstract "Microsoft 365 Defender Office 365 Alert"

+    Microsoft 365 Defender has raised an alert for Office 365.
+The alert info and evidence events are grouped with the similarity into the same SEKOIA.IO alert.

+    - **Effort:** master

 ??? abstract "Microsoft Defender for Endpoint High Severity Alerts"

     Microsoft Defender for Endpoint has raised a High severity alert.
 The alert info is then correlated with evidence events info into the same SEKOIA.IO alert.